-Advance payments will not be made to vendors who sell to some classes of customers without advance payments, but require such payments from Texas State, unless there is no alternative and the payments are approved in advance by the director of Procurement and Strategic Sourcing and the associate vice president for Financial Services.
+Advance payments will not be made to vendors who sell to some classes of customers without advance payments, but require such payments from Texas State, unless there is no alternative and the payments are approved in advance by the director of Procurement and Strategic Sourcing and the director of Accounting.

 SPECIAL PURCHASING PROCEDURES AND REQUIREMENTS

-Purchase of food, refreshments or awards - refer to UPPS No. 03.01.03, Purchase of Alcohol, Awards, Flowers, Food, or Refreshments.
+Purchase of awards, flowers, food, or refreshments – refer to UPPS No. 03.01.03, Purchase of Awards, Flowers, Food, or Refreshments.